 I got lots of smiles and a few hugs from individuals I knew well.
-And I still smile when I think about the interaction I had with one of our intensive care nurses that day.
+And I still smile when I think about the interaction I had with one of our NICU nurses that day.
 When I told her how much I appreciated her working on Christmas, she shrugged and said, “It’s really not a big deal.”

 “No, it is a big deal,” I insisted.
 To which she smiled and replied, “No, it really isn’t.
 I’m Jewish.”
 We laughed, and so did her colleagues within earshot.

 Especially now, leadership visibility, personal expressions of gratitude, and listening empathetically to to staff are even more important.
 If as a leader you are not spending at least an hour or two each week rounding with frontline staff, you are missing an important opportunity to boost the morale and spirits of your team … and yourself.